 “Oh, please.
 I’ll never be able to relax if I think he’s here.
 He’s said he will kill me.”
 She hated playing the damsel in distress, but this was an emergency.

 “Okay, look.
 Go to the purser’s desk and buy some phone minutes.
 Send his picture to this number.”
 He handed her a scribbled number.
 “When I have some free time, I’ll try to run through the guest photos.
-Alright?”
+All right?”

 “Yes, thank you.”

-Jenna followed his instructions then locked herself in her room.
+Jenna followed his instructions and then locked herself in her room.

 “So you gonna stay here in the room the rest of the cruise?”
 Joyce asked, hands on her hips.